TattlingJam4231/perk-deck-rebalances/README.md

     You gain 20% more health.

-Now: Ammo Give Out
+Now:

     Medical Supplies have a 25% chance to trigger an ammo pickup for other players in your team.

     You gain 20% more health.

 #### Card 5
-Before: Sharing is Caring
+Before:

     When you get healed from picking up ammo packs, your teammates also get healed for 50% of the ammount.

     You gain 20% more health.

-Now: Sharing is Caring
+Now:

     Medical Supplies heal your teammates for 50% of the amount.

     You gain 20% more health.

 #### Card 7
-Before: More Healing 1
+Before:

     Increase health gained from ammo packs by additonal 8.

-Now: More Healing
+Now:

     When Medical Supplies is on cooldown, picking up ammo heals you and your teammates for 4 Health.

     Picking up ammo grants you 5 armor.

 #### Card 9
-Before: More Healing 2
+Before:

     Increase health gained from ammo packs by additonal 8.

     Deck Completion Bonus: Your chance of getting a higher quality item during a PAYDAY is increased by 10%.

-Now: Just Lucky
+Now:

     Medical Supplies grant you 1% to 7% critical hit chance for 7.5 seconds.
 This effect stacks.
     Getting three 7% critical bonuses in a row triggers Lucky.